ArctosDB/documentation-wiki/_documentation/attributes.markdown

 - [How To Add Geology Attributes to a Locality](https://handbook.arctosdb.org/how_to/How-to-Add-Geology-Attributes-to-a-Locality.html)
 - [How To Collect Attributes with a Google Form](https://handbook.arctosdb.org/how_to/How-To-Collect-Attributes-With-A-Google-Form.html)
 - [How to Understand Attribute Errors](https://handbook.arctosdb.org/how_to/Understanding-Attribute-Errors.html)

-## Edit this Documentation

-If you see something that needs to be edited in this document, you can create an issue using the link under the search widget at the top left side of this page, or you can edit directly <a href="https://github.com/ArctosDB/documentation-wiki/edit/gh-pages/_documentation/attributes.markdown" target="_blank">here</a>.